ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 ## 1. Texture Descriptor

 The texture descriptor leverages the Sky Finder dataset [1], which contains a rich variety of sky imagery.
-We categorized the 20 most relevant scenes into three distinct classes: clear, partial, and overcast, based on sky conditions.
+We manually categorized the 20 most relevant scenes into three distinct classes: clear, partial, and overcast, based on sky conditions.
 Using this classified data, we trained a ResNet50 backbone [2] with a multi-layer perceptron head.
 The model was trained on a contrastive learning task, enabling it to extract meaningful texture representations from the diverse sky conditions present in the dataset.